namib-project/tinydtls-rs/tinydtls-sys/README.md

 Raw bindings to the [tinydtls C library](https://github.com/eclipse/tinydtls).

+## Features
+These features affect the way that the binding is built:
+- `vendored` (default): Build and use a vendored version of tinydtls instead of linking to an existing one.
+- `static` (default): Use static linking instead of dynamic linking

+These features affect the functionality of the library (only apply if `vendored` is enabled, we can't control features of binaries that are already built):
+- `ecc` (default): Enable ECC functionality
+- `psk` (default): Enable PSK functionality

 ## License

 Matching the license of the tinydtls C library, this library is made available both under